Tips to Become More Active

 Aerobic Activity

-Aerobic activity means getting your body moving.
-At a moderate level, your heart rate and breathing are up, but you can still have a conversation.
-To reach 150 minutes a week, try to add some more activity every day — even small amounts at a time.
-You’ll be surprised by how quickly you make your goal!
+Aerobic activity simply means getting your body moving.
+At a moderate level, your heart rate and breathing increase, but you can still talk comfortably.
+Aim for about 150 minutes a week by adding a little more movement each day — even short bursts add up faster than you’d think.

 Strength Training

-Strength activities make the muscles do more work than they are used to.
-When you do strength training, include all your muscle groups — arms, shoulders, legs, back, chest and stomach.
-Start slowly — begin with a few exercises that are not too hard.
-If you’re unsure how to begin, talk to an exercise professional at a gym or in a class.
+Strength activities make your muscles do more work than they're used to.
+Make sure to include all your muscle groups — arms, shoulders, legs, back, chest and stomach.
+Start slowly — begin with a few exercises that aren't too hard.
+If you’re unsure how to begin, talk to an certified trainer at a gym or take a class.

 150 minutes a week